The Coming Storm

 2. The shelter must be reinforced to withstand a direct tornado hit, including flying debris, and be separated from the rest of the building with a 2-hour firewall rated assembly.

-3. The shelter must have its own restrooms, emergency generator to power independent lighting and ventilation, plumbing and water storage tanks.
+3. The shelter must have its own restrooms, emergency generator or battery back-up to power independent lighting, ventilation, plumbing and water storage tanks.

 Share This: